Jane Whorwood: Royalist Spy

 Following the King

 For the next two years, Jane worked secretly for the Royalist cause, as the king negotiated with Parliament and with the Scots, attempting to contrive a way back to power.
-She tracked his movements to Newcastle, then Northamptonshire and often returned to London where she maintained connections with London merchants.
+She tracked his movements to Newcastle and then Northamptonshire, and often returned to London where she maintained connections with London merchants.

 In May 1647, she embezzled money from Parliamentary funds, and also arranged for more gold to be relayed to the king when he had taken residence at Hampton Court.